akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 ## Let's discover the table attribute's particularities

-We've defined several rules to structure a table attribute, in order to leverage the power of the PIM and the Akeneo logic.
+We've defined several golden rules to structure a table attribute, in order to leverage the power of the PIM and the Akeneo logic.

 ### A table must contain at least 2 columns.
 Each column is defined by a `code`, a `label`, and a `type`.
 The label can be translated into your catalog locales.